jenisa-elma/GRIP-TASK/README.md

 # GRIP-TASK
-This repository contain the tasks assigned by The Sparks Foundation in its Graduate Rotational Internship Program(GRIP)
+This repository contains the task assigned by The Sparks Foundation in its Graduate Rotational Internship Program(GRIP)